A Context-Contrastive Inference Approach To Partial Diacritization: Performance Indicators

 DER in traditional literature is the ratio of diacritics erroneously predicted over all eligible letters in a corpus.
-Trivially, we parameterize DER by the system $f$ and corpus (subset) $\train$ such that: \annotate [yshift= 0.4em]{above,left}{system2}{Predictor} \annotate [yshift= 1.6em]{above,left}{ground-truth}{True label} \annotate [yshift=-0.4em]{below,left}{corpus2}{(Subset of) letters ``$\train$''} \annotate [yshift=-1.0em]{below,right,label below}{index1}{Word $i$, char $j$ in $\train$}
+Trivially, we parameterize DER by the system $f$ and corpus (subset) $\train$. \annotatetwo[yshift= 0.5em]{above,left}{system1}{system2}{Predictor} \annotate [yshift= 0.8em]{above,left}{ground-truth}{True labeler} \annotate [yshift=-0.4em]{below,left}{corpus2}{(Subset of) letters} \annotate [yshift=-0.2em]{below,right,label below}{index1}{Word $i$, char $j$}